zebra314/zebra314/README.md

 ## Welcome <img src="./assets/dance-cat.gif" height="30">

 Hi!
-I'm a mech student lost somewhere in the coding forest.
+I'm a mechanical student lost somewhere in the coding forest.
 Always wandering between numbers and symbols, with a head full of chaotic thoughts.

 ### I love